 The Colosseum was built in the 1st century AD, to host great public shows, among which gladiator games and animal hunts stood out.
 Located in the largest archaeological complex of Ancient Rome (currently called “Parco Archeologico del Colosseo”), it’s still the largest amphitheater in the world today!

-So, do you want to know more about the Colosseum: Best Tips For Visiting In 2024?
+So, do you want to know more about the Colosseum: Best Tips For Visiting This Year?
 Keep reading!

 No time to read now?
 Pin it for later!